oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 $$
 This tells us that if we want to cover all regions at a minimal cost we should build site $2$, $4$ and $6$ to a total cost of $2'090'000$.
 ### e) Could we handle it differently?
+Another way to think aabout this problem is to instead of optimizing the cost, optimizing travel minutes.
+Let's reformulate it like we can build a maximum of two sites.
+How do we minimize the travel minutes from each Region?
+To make this problem even more complex we could try to do this in combination.
+Optimize both travel time and cost.
 ## 3. Communications Network Problem
 ![](up3graph1.jpeg)
 ### a)
+Let's start by setting up variables we need.
+The task is to route as much communication to $F$ as possible.
+We want to know which routes we need to do this.
+Therefore we need variables for each link between location.
+This is reasonably a binary variable $0$(unused) or $1$(used).
+$$
+AB, AC, BD, BE, CD, CE, DF, EF
+$$
+Each of these owns a constant representing each connection's capacity.

+Next up we want to find an objective function

 ### b)